iam8uman/Nodejs-REST/README.md

 # Nodejs-REST
 Rest-api using nodejs.
 Let's explore together :)

-## This repo consists of all of my REST API collection from starting phase to the expert of course!!
+## This repo consists of
+All of my REST API collection from starting beginning !!!
-You can also use this if you need such type according to you need.
+You can also use this if you need such type according to your need.
 If they are useful to you don't forget to give starrrrrrr hehe!

-Here i will only update rest apis using node express and many more!
+Here I will only update the REST APIs using node express and many more!